 David Grandorge is a photographer and academic living and working in London.
 As a photographer he undertakes commissioned work, collaborating with architects, artists and art institutions.
-He also makes work independently (see his website).
+He also makes work independently.
 His work has been shown in numerous exhibitions including the Venice (2008) and Prague (2005) biennales and has been published internationally in magazines, journals and books.
 He has written several published articles on architecture and photography.
-David is a also a senior lecturer in structure, construction and materials at the the Cass School of Architecture, London Metropolitan University and leads Diploma Unit 7.
+David is also a senior lecturer in structure, construction and materials at the the Cass School of Architecture, London Metropolitan University and leads Diploma Unit 7.
 He has been a visiting lecturer, tutor and/or critic at the University of Bath, Robert Gordon University, Aberdeen, ETH Zurich, Cambridge University and Kingston University.

 - Diploma Architecture Unit 7